andrewbearsley/lacework-alert-reporting/PRD.md

 ## 11. Conclusion

-The Lacework Alert Reporting Tool successfully addresses the critical need for automated compliance analysis and alert reporting in complex multi-account cloud environments.
+The Lacework API Reporting Tool successfully addresses the critical need for automated compliance analysis and alert reporting in complex multi-account cloud environments.
 The solution provides:

 ### Key Achievements
 - **Complete Automation:** End-to-end workflow from alert retrieval to report generation